Road rage incident in Edmonton leads to two broken arms for woman

 Share via Email

 Officers were called to the city's south side about 6:30 a.m.
-Tuesday morning.
+Tuesday.

 Police say the 34-year-old woman honked her horn as she was passing a car that was stopped in the roadway where she was trying to make a turn.

-Police say that car then followed her to a house and when she got out of her vehicle, a suspect ran up to her, striking her on both arms with the crowbar.
+They say that car then followed her to a house and when she got out of her vehicle, a suspect ran up to her, striking her on both arms with a crowbar.

 The woman was taken to hospital and underwent surgery.